KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### TakerPaymentValidatedAndConfirmed

-`TakerPaymentValidatedAndConfirmed` event indicates that maker validated taker payment and payment was confirmed required number of times.
+The `TakerPaymentValidatedAndConfirmed` event indicates that maker validated taker payment and payment was confirmed the required number of times.

 Maker attempts to spend the taker payment after this event occurs.

 This event does not have additional data.

 ##### TakerPaymentSpendFailed

-`TakerPaymentSpendFailed` event indicates that maker payment was not able to spend taker payment.
+The `TakerPaymentSpendFailed` event indicates that maker payment was not able to spend taker payment.

-When this event occurs maker starts waiting for maker payment lock time expiration to issue a refund.
+When this event occurs maker starts waiting for **maker payment lock time expiration** to issue a refund.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |
 | ---------------------- | --------------------------------- | ------------------------------------------------------- |